About Eating Disorders

 Eating disorders are complex psychological conditions that produce physical complications.
 There isn’t a simple explanation or a single cause.
 Research shows that eating disorders have a genetic predisposition and are triggered by the interplay of biological, social and emotional factors, such as stress, bereavement, family break-up, physical illness, bullying or even abuse.

-They believe that controlling their intake of food will help them to get on with people and feel less alone.
+Often an eating disorder is a coping mechanism for managing difficult feelings or emotions.
+A person may believe that controlling their intake of food will help them to get on with people and feel less alone.
 For others there is something very powerful about feeling in control of everything – and their weight is one very clear indicator of that control.
 This belief can develop in someone who is a very high achiever and puts a lot of pressure on themselves in all areas of their life.
 Many people talk about feeling overwhelmed with hate for themselves when they are feeling low, or about hating how fat they feel they are.
 Of course, most are not actually overweight, and even though they may be slim already, they feel overweight and are devastated by it.

-The next step in developing an eating disorder occurs when the person decides to do something to try to lose weight.
-Often their weight becomes the scapegoat for everything negative they are feeling and they cling to a hope that if they can lose some weight then they will not have to endure those painful feelings again.
+The next step in developing an eating disorder occurs when the person decides to do something to try to change their weight.
+Often their weight becomes the scapegoat for everything negative they are feeling and in the case of Anorexia, they may cling to a hope that if they can lose some weight then they will not have to endure those painful feelings again.
 They start to follow very strict diets, aiming to drastically reduce what they eat.
 Some people may try to follow a diet plan, others may count calories and start to try to cut down as much as possible, while others may simply try to ‘eat healthily’ but take it too far.
 Often they start to put together a list of ‘forbidden’ foods – things that they aim to avoid at all costs and they feel they should never eat.
 These are often the very foods they love the most – chocolate, crisps, cake, cheese... so the diet that they aim to follow is usually very limited, very restricted, and much less than their body actually needs.